Torres Strait Islands: Post-Colonial History

 Lieutenant James Cook first claimed British sovereignty in 1770 over the eastern part of Australia at Possession Island, calling it New South Wales in the Name of His Majesty King George the Third.

 British administrative control did not begin until 1862 in the Torres Strait Islands, marked by the appointment of John Jardine, police magistrate at Rockhampton, as Government Resident in the Torres Straits.
 He originally established a small settlement on Albany Island, but on 1 August 1864 he settled at Somerset Island.
 Although the Torres Strait Islanders had long dived for pearl shells themselves, the international industry of pearl and trochus shells, for using the mother of pearl as decoration, started in earnest in the 1860s.
 By the 1890s, the islands were supplying more than 50 per cent of the world's pearl shells.

 The London Missionary Society (LMS) mission, led by Rev. Samuel Macfarlane, arrived on Erub (Darnley Island) on 1 July 1871.
-After the Anglican Church took over their mission in the 20th century, they referred to the events as "The Coming of the Light", and established an annual celebration on 1 July.
+After the Anglican Church took over their mission in the 20th century, they referred to the events as "The Coming of the Light", and established an annual Coming of the Light Festival on 1 July.

 In 1872, the boundary of Queensland was extended to include Thursday Island and other islands in Torres Strait within 60 miles of the Queensland coast.

 In June 1875, a measles epidemic killed about 25% of the population, with some islands suffering losses of up to 80%, as the islanders had no natural immunity to European diseases.

 In 1879, Queensland annexed the other Torres Strait Islands.
 They were classified as part of the British colony of Queensland and, after 1901, of the Australian state of Queensland.
 But some of them lie just off the coast of New Guinea.

 In 1885, John Douglas was appointed as Government Resident Magistrate residing on Thursday Island.
-He made periodic tours of all the islands and was known to all the natives.
-He established the system under which the hereditary native chief of each island was installed as chief magistrate, supporting the local traditional system.
+He made periodic tours of all the islands and was known to all the indigenous groups.
+He established the system under which the hereditary Elder of each island was installed as chief magistrate, supporting the local traditional system.
 He also established Native Police, but the only island on which the Native Police were armed was Saibai.
 There they were provided with Snider carbines to repel the attacks of the Marind-anim (formerly known as Tugeri), the headhunters who raided the islands from their territory on the New Guinea coast.

 In 1898–1899, the Cambridge Anthropological Expedition led by Alfred Cort Haddon visited the Torres Strait Islands.
 Among its members was W. H. R. Rivers, who later gained notability for his work in psychology and treating officers in the Great War.
 They collected and took about 2000 cultural artefacts, ostensibly to save them from destruction by missionaries.
 But all of the artefacts collected by Samuel Macfarlane were sold in London, mostly to European museums.